lenmanean/doer/doer/docs/LAUNCH_BRANCH_SETUP.md

 ### Switch Back to Pre-Launch Mode Temporarily

 1. In Vercel Dashboard → Settings → Git
-2. Change Production Branch back to `main`
+2. Change Production Branch back to `pre-launch`
-3. Or manually redeploy from `main` branch
+3. Or manually redeploy from `pre-launch` branch

 ---